 In fact I’ve since discovered that the Principles are the foundation to all of life and therefore are at the foundation of all belief systems and religions – the pure foundation that’s there before we humans layer on systems and robes and gods and mantras and rituals.

 When I started to learn more I began to feel torn.
 Part of me was still excited about the thought of learning these Principles, but my intellectual thinking started to bring in doubt.
 I became cynical and sceptical – this sounds like a cult, or brainwashing.
 This sounds far too good to be true.
 Or maybe it’s just the same old wine in sparkly new bottles.
 Maybe I’ll be throwing my time and money away by following this path.

-Again, thanks to Garry who attended a retreat with Piers ahead of my learning starting, he was able to reassure me that this really WAS something different and something I would want to explore.
+Again, thanks to Garry who attended a retreat with Piers ahead of my learning, he was able to reassure me that this really WAS something different and something I would want to explore.

 And so it began.
 Within a month (3 sessions) of working with Piers I was feeling different.
 Life seemed lighter and brighter.
 Four months in and I felt that almost every aspect of my life and work was easier.

-I’ve gained huge benefits: Now my normal is to be in flow, to feel calm, to respond to the world as it appears (not as I think it should be).
+I’ve gained huge benefits: Now my new modus operandi is to be in flow, to feel calm, to respond to the world as it appears (not as I think it should be).
 I have frequent realisations that provide the insight I need when I need it.
 Decision-making is easier.
 My productivity has increased.
 My relationships and work have all improved, as has my parenting.
-Plus I no longer meditate – something I’d started to gain all those benefits I’ve just listed.
+Plus I no longer meditate – something I’d started in 2018 to achieve all those benefits I’ve just listed.
 Now I don’t need it.